 - (a) The height limit for buildings may be increased to 45 feet and to three stories, provided that the two side yards for the building are increased to a minimum of 15 feet plus one foot for each additional foot of the building's height over 35 feet. - (b) Church spires, belfries, cupolas, monuments, water towers, chimneys, flues, flag poles, home television antennas, home radio aerials, silos, and other structures normally associated with and accessory to farming operations may be erected to a total height of 60 feet from grade. - (c) No accessory building which is within 15 feet of any lot line shall be more than one story high.
 All accessory buildings shall not be more than 45 feet in height; except that silos, barns and other structures normally associated with and accessory to farming operations are controlled by (b) above and may exceed 45 feet in height.

-For corner lots, the front of the lot shall be the shorter of the two sides fronting on streets.
+Of the two (2) sides of a For corner lots, the front of the lot shall be deemed to be the shorterst of the two (2) sides fronting on streets.